-In PHP, URL extract can be done in many ways.
-In the previous tutorial, we have seen about how to extract the remote content from a given URL using PHP cURL script.
+In PHP, URL extraction can be done in many ways.
+In the previous tutorial, we have seen how to extract the remote content from a given URL using the PHP cURL script.

-In this tutorial, we are going to do the Facebook like URL extract by using jQuery and PHP.
+In this tutorial, we will do the Facebook-like URL extract using jQuery and PHP.

 We are using SimpleHTMLDOM parser class for parsing the HTML DOM elements of the remote content.
-We are sending the URL via jQuery AJAX to parse title, description, and images if any.
+We are sending the URL via jQuery AJAX to parse the title, description, and images, if any.

-After parsing, we are printing results with the extracted content.
+After parsing, we print results with the extracted content.

-This code has a text area which triggers the URL extract on its key-up event.
+This code has a text area that triggers the URL extract on its key-up event.

 <div id="frm-extract">